 Splash!
 A leap of faith taken!
 The surface closing overhead, you are sinking in slowly.
 Buoyancy is working its science but the weights on you help you descend into the colorless waters.
 You hear the sound of your breath and your heartbeat regulates with the rhythm of the quiet waters.
 Tranquility takes over and everything becomes still, even the chaotic thoughts go hush.
-An absolute peace pervades as you glide weightlessly in the vibrant underwater realm.
+Absolute peace pervades as you glide weightlessly in the vibrant underwater realm.

 No, it’s not a dream; it’s a Scuba Dive experience, attempted in words, though some experiences cannot be articulated.